Guide to Hiring Employees in Singapore

 - A workman (doing manual labour) earning a basic monthly salary of not more than $4,500

-- An employee who is not a workman, but who is covered by the Employment Act and earns a monthly basic salary of not more than $2,500
+- An employee who is not a workman, manager or executive, and earns a monthly basic salary of not more than $2,600

 Such additional requirements include rest days and limitations on the hours of work.